Tipping in Portugal: When, Where & How Much to Tip

 How much should you tip?

-At restaurants, you can choose to leave 5 to 10 percent of the final bill as a tip or, to make it easier, round up the check.
+At Portuguese restaurants, you can choose to leave 5 to 10 percent of the final bill as a tip.
+Many locals will round up the check.
 So, for example, if the meal was €37, you can pay €40 and tell them to keep the change.

 Some people who don’t feel comfortable tipping actually find the “keep the change” approach less awkward than openly tipping.
 It’s a matter of personal preference.